Tenancy Terms and Conditions

 to a member of the site management team or other committee member.

-c) by insisting that plot holders/members behavior on site is not oppressive,
+c) by insisting that plot holders/members behaviour on site is not oppressive,

 disempowering or racist and that the Association’s resources are used honestly